Extraterritoriality: The UK Perspective

 The ‘overseas conduct defence’, however, does not apply to conduct that (despite being legal under local law) would constitute an offence punishable by a maximum sentence of imprisonment over 12 months in the United Kingdom if it had occurred in the United Kingdom.
 In practice, therefore, most cases (e.g., bribery, corporate fraud, tax evasion) relevant to readers will remain squarely within the wide extraterritorial scope of POCA.

 Separately, the civil recovery regime set out in POCA enables UK prosecutors to seek orders from the High Court to recover property that either is or represents property obtained through unlawful conduct.
 As applications for civil recovery orders and property freezing orders are determined through civil, not criminal, proceedings before the High Court, the standard of proof is the balance of probabilities.
 The High Court may issue such an order against any person or property wherever domiciled or situated, if there is or has been a connection between the facts of the case and any part of the United Kingdom.
 Combined with the wide jurisdictional scope of the definition of ‘unlawful conduct’, civil recovery orders are a powerful and attractive tool in the hands of UK prosecutors.
 While foreign courts did not traditionally recognise the enforceability of these orders against assets in their jurisdictions, a relatively recent case saw the United Kingdom’s National Crime Agency (NCA) succeed in persuading the Luxembourg court to enforce an order against a UK person’s bank accounts in that jurisdiction.
 This was the first time that a foreign court had enforced a civil recovery order, permitting the NCA to recover unlawful property held entirely outside the United Kingdom.
-It remains to be seen whether other jurisdictions will take a similarly collaborative approach to UK civil recovery efforts overseas.
+Authorities in Uzbekistan have not taken a similarly collaborative approach to UK civil recovery efforts overseas.
+The authorities are alleged to have been obstructive and to have restricted access to Gulnara Karimova (daughter of the former president of Uzbekistan), on whom the SFO is attempting to serve a civil recovery order.
+As a result, a High Court judge has granted the SFO an additional six months to allow for service of the order.

 An additional civil recovery power became available to the NCA and other UK prosecutors in late January 2018.
 On application to the High Court, prosecutors can seek an unexplained wealth order (UWO) against any persons (whether or not UK domiciled) regarding their property, irrespective of that property’s location.
 In summary, a UWO is available where: